Out in some of the whiteness6th January 2011

-Those Irish explorations took place in better light so there was enough for photo of unusual scenes for a usually mild part of the country.
+Those Irish explorations took place in better light, so there was enough for photos of unusual scenes for a usually mild part of the country.
 Well, seeing clumps of snow stuck to everything and hearing the dropping of snow dust within a hedge or a bush just isn’t usual at all.
-Much of my venturing took the form of careful road walking though I followed farm roadways too.
+Much of my venturing took the form of careful road walking, though I followed farm roadways too.
 In hindsight, I was glad to have sampled what I did because a rapid thaw after Christmas Day didn’t take long to remove all the whiteness from everywhere; that was almost as dramatic as the snow fall and arctic temperatures themselves.
-It may be January but one cannot be betting on any repeat of what came from the north to us and many would appreciate its staying away for a good while after all of the disruption that was caused.
-Well, it goes to show that nature’s beauty has a price bit it’s worthwhile when you gaze upon scenes like those shared here.
+It may be January, but one cannot be betting on any repeat of what came from the north to us and many would appreciate its staying away for a good while after all the disruption that was caused.
+Well, it goes to show that nature’s beauty has a price but it’s worthwhile when you gaze upon scenes like those shared here.